wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

       * Allow some folding on "old" tokens to compare to "new" tokens.
 (This came up in Serbian—old token is Cyrillic, new token is Latin, everything is folded to Latin, so new token can't match old, generating lots of unneeded "bad" collisions.)
-      * Add support for period-separated words in scripts other than Latin; this has come up most for Cyrillic so far.
-      * Add category for script+numbers, such as *B99, Δ1,* or *Д49.*
 * Why Not Both!
    * *Tech Debt*
       * Add checks that input files exist, open properly, and are properly formatted.